 - My Account

-From Little Rock, Arkansas he was the youngest of seven children to Mr. and Mrs. Ellis Thomas.
-Thomas was a track athlete at all-Black Horace Mann High School in Little Rock (Pulaski County) when he chose to volunteer to integrate all-white Central High School in 1957 as a sophomore.
+He was the youngest of seven children from Little Rock, Arkansas, to Mr. and Mrs. Ellis Thomas.
+Thomas was a track athlete at all-Black Horace Mann High School in Little Rock (Pulaski County) when he volunteered to integrate all-white Central High School in 1957 as a sophomore.

-He made history as a member of the Little Rock Nine, the world watched as they braved constant intimidation and threats from those who opposed the desegregation of the formerly all-white high school.
+He made history as a member of the Little Rock Nine; the world watched as they braved constant intimidation and threats from those who opposed the desegregation of the formerly all-white high school.
 The Nine were harassed daily by some white students, and Thomas’s quiet demeanor made him a target for bullies at the school.
-However, he managed to finish the school year in spite of this torment.
+However, he managed to finish the school year despite this torment.

-Thomas, along with all other Little Rock high school students, was prevented from attending school the next year after Governor Orval Faubus and the voters of Little Rock closed that city’s public high schools, but he returned to Central the following year and graduated in 1960.
+Thomas and all other Little Rock high school students were prevented from attending school the next year after Governor Orval Faubus and the voters of Little Rock closed that city’s public high schools.
+Still, he returned to Central the following year and graduated in 1960.
 He eventually became an accountant for the United States Department of Defense.